Teague, Texas: Education

 The city, and surrounding areas, are served by the Teague Independent School District, providing education from pre-kindergarten through 12th grade.
-The district includes Teague Elementary School, Teague Junior High School, and Teague High School, each dedicated to fostering a supportive and enriching educational environment.
-Teague ISD has a strong emphasis on academic achievement, extracurricular involvement, and community engagement.
-Recent initiatives include the District of Innovation Plan, which aims to provide more flexibility and local control over educational practices to better meet the needs of students and staff.
+The district includes Teague Elementary School, Teague Junior High School, and Teague High School.

-In recent years, Teague ISD has focused on enhancing its facilities and resources to support student success.
-The district offers a variety of extracurricular activities, including athletics, band, theater, and Future Farmers of America (FFA).
-These programs aim to develop well-rounded students with opportunities for leadership and personal growth.
-The district has also prioritized health and nutrition, special education, and technology integration to ensure a comprehensive and inclusive educational experience.
-Community involvement remains a cornerstone of Teague ISD's philosophy, with numerous events and programs designed to foster strong relationships between the schools and the broader community.

 As of the 2021-2022 school year, it had 1,181 students.
 48.8% of students were considered at risk of dropping out of school.
 10% of students were enrolled in bilingual and English language learning programs.

 The school received an accountability rating of A for the 2021-2022 school year.

 In the Class of 2021, 97.3% of students received their high school diplomas on time or earlier.
 The dropout rate for students in grades 9-12 was 0.2% during the 2020-2021 school year.

 The average ACT score was 20.8.

 As of the 2021-2022 school year, an average teacher's salary was $53,708, which is $5,179 less than the state average.
 On average, teachers had 13.1 years of experience.